matthewfeickert-talks/talk-odsl-forum-seminar-2023/talk.md

    - Anywhere your Python virtual environment is active you can use your code

-x Use a `src/` directory layout and then use a packaging tool
-* Allow for editable installation
+x Use a `src/` directory layout and then use a packaging tool x Allow for editable installation
 ```
 python -m pip install --editable .
 ```